 Landis+Gyr designs and manufactures energy management products, smart meters, systems, and services for electricity, heat, and gas utilities.
 They have locations in 31 countries around the world, out of which 18 are manufacturing plants.

-Andrew is a project engineer and has been with Landis+Gyr for a year in Hong Kong.
+Andrew is a project engineer and has been with Landis+Gyr for 3 years in Hong Kong.
 Some of the information they store in their Jira Cloud instance concerns their customers, but sharing Jira data without giving access to external parties was a real challenge earlier.